Skip to contents

 Character.
 A descriptive name for this snapshot.

 Optional.
 The name of the script creating the snapshot.
-If NULL, attempts to auto-detect from the call stack.
+If NULL, auto-detects via rstudioapi::getSourceEditorContext()$path (in RStudio), falling back to the call stack, then to "interactive".

 Value